 We’re having lunch in his tiny, one bedroom apartment– pizza delivered from a local joint.
 I’m sitting on a stool at the kitchen counter, looking across the tiny, cramped apartment at my dad, who sits at his cluttered desk where he’s cleared a place for his plate and coffee cup.

 “—and I know that that horse’s ass, Jerry from down the hall, sits in his apartment and smokes – I can smell it when I walk by.
-Too damn lazy to go outside – thinks the rules are for everybody but himself.”
+Too damn lazy to go outside.
+Thinks the rules are for everybody but himself.”
 He shakes his head.
 His breathing becomes more shallow and labored as he gets worked up about the situation.

 Dad, chill.
 Take some deep breaths through your nose, out through your mouth.
 Remember that ‘pursed lip’ exhaling exercise your therapist taught you—

 “It’s just that rib bothering me again,” he weakly protested, referring to a rib that had been dislocated in a car accident several months prior.
 “I’m seeing my chiropractor again this week.”
 We weren’t convinced.
-Instead of helping him with the traditional ham dinner, we helped him into the car and off to the ER.
+Instead of helping him with the holiday ham dinner, we helped him into the car and off to the ER.

 Take your hand and place it firmly over your mouth and nose.
 Make sure it’s clamped down good and tight.
 Now try to breathe.
 Take in deep breaths and fill your lungs, if you can.
 Then, try to expel all the air from your lungs.
 ALL of the air.
-It can’t be done, not without enormous amounts of straining, not without starting to feel lightheaded, maybe even a bit panicky, until you remember, feeling kind of silly, that you don’t have to breathe this way and you remove your hand with relief.
+It can’t be done, not without enormous amounts of straining, not without starting to feel lightheaded, maybe even a bit panicky briefly, until you remember, feeling kind of silly, that you don’t have to breathe this way and you remove your hand with relief.